tiprankstipranks

 Natural and Human Disruptions - Risk 1

-Natural disasters, fires, energy shortages, widespread public health issues, or man-made disasters could result in business disruptions that may adversely affect our business and operating results.
+Natural disasters, widespread public health crises, and man-made disasters could result in business disruptions that may adversely affect our business and operating results.

-Our business, and the businesses of our customers, suppliers, and third-party service providers, could be disrupted by natural disasters, fires, energy shortages, public health crises, such as pandemics and epidemics, man-made disasters, such as cyberattacks, terrorism or industrial accidents, or other events outside of our control.
-Certain of our business operations, such as our third-party primary contractor manufacturers in Indonesia and Malaysia, are in locations that may be more prone to earthquakes and other natural disasters, and global climate change may result in certain types of natural disasters occurring more frequently or with more intense effects.
-Following a business disruption, the Company could be subject to production downtimes, operational delays, substantial recovery time, customer claims, significant expenditures to resume operations, the diversion of management's attention and resources, or loss of business, any of which could have a material adverse effect on our competitive position, operating results, or financial condition.
-Because we rely on single or limited sources for the supply of certain components and manufacture of our products, a business disruption affecting such sources would worsen any adverse consequences to our business.
+Our business, and the businesses of our customers, suppliers, and third-party service providers, could be disrupted by natural disasters, such as extreme weather events and earthquakes, public health crises, such as pandemics and epidemics, man-made disasters, such as terrorism and industrial accidents, or other events outside of our control.
+Certain facets of our business operations, such as our third-party primary contractor manufacturers in Indonesia and Malaysia, are in locations that may be more prone to earthquakes and other natural disasters.
+Following a business disruption, the Company could be subject to production downtimes, operational delays, substantial recovery time, customer claims, significant expenditures to resume operations, the diversion of management's attention and resources, or loss of business, any of which could have a material adverse effect on our competitive position, financial condition, or operating results.
 While we maintain insurance coverage for certain types of losses, such insurance coverage may be insufficient to cover all losses that may arise.
-The impact of any such business disruption is difficult to predict.
+The impact of any such business disruption on the Company is difficult to predict and will depend on the severity of the event and resulting governmental, community, and business actions.

 Capital Markets1 | 4.3%